flux-framework/flux-core/doc/man1/flux-dump.rst

 DESCRIPTION
 ===========

-The ``flux-dump`` command writes a snapshot of the Flux key value store to a file in a portable archive format.
+The ``flux-dump`` command writes a KVS snapshot to a portable archive format, usually read by :man1:`flux-restore`.

-The snapshot is of the primary namespace of the current KVS root by default.
+The snapshot source is the primary namespace of the current KVS root by default.
-If *--checkpoint* is specified, the snapshot is of the last KVS checkpoint written to the content backing store.
+If *--checkpoint* is specified, the snapshot source is the last KVS checkpoint written to the content backing store.

-The format of the archive and compression algorithm, if any, is determined by the output file name extension.
-The supported formats and compression algorithms are a capability of :linux:man3:`libarchive`.
-Some common extensions that are supported by modern versions of that library are:
+The archive is a file path or *-* for standard output.
+If standard output, the format is POSIX *ustar* with no compression.
+Otherwise the format is determined by the file extension.
+The list of valid extensions depends on the version of :linux:man3:`libarchive` used to build Flux, but modern versions
+support:

 .tar
    POSIX *ustar* format, compatible with :linux:man1:`tar`.